-Notably, Block’s products face significant competition from larger and significantly more well-known options on the marketplace.
+Notably, Block’s products face significant competition from larger and significantly more well-known options in the Canadian financial marketplace.

 In its investor information and corporate material, Block consistently refers to Cash App’s services and features as the “Cash App Ecosystem.”
 To encourage further user engagement and a deep dive into Cash App’s ecosystem, Block expanded Cash App’s services and peer-to-peer capabilities.

 There are six major services within the Cash App ecosystem:

 Cash App banking